 "Bob Nolan: A Biographical Guide and Annotations to the Lyric Archive" is a self-published book by Paul Lawrence Hopper.
 Hopper provided annotations to the volume of Bob Nolan's lyrics collected by Elizabeth Drake McDonald and the biography grew from that project.
 Hopper's book charts Bob Nolan's life and is illustrated with photographs from Nolan's grandson, Calin Coburn.
 It also includes complete lists of Nolan's songs that are recorded on transcription discs; recording session dates for Nolan; and a filmography for his group, the Sons of the Pioneers.
 There are no music sheets in the book and only a few complete lyric sets.
 One is for an unpublished song "To Will Rogers."
 Another is the first publication of "In the Wind of Time" derived from handwritten pages in Bob's notebook (fully illustrated in the book) and a composite of the original and final lyrics showing the development of "Tumbling Tumbleweeds."
 To purchase this book, contact Lawrence Hopper at: firstname.lastname@example.org

 In the early 1970s, the late Ken Griffis began a series of taped interviews of each member of the Sons of the Pioneers for the John Edwards Memorial Foundation which culminated in his book, “Hear My Song: The Story of the Celebrated Sons of the Pioneers”,1974.
 (Norken, 1996, Northglen, CO.
 Revised Edition.
 232 pages, Illustrated.)
 The book has been reprinted several times.
-It is available from the current Sons of the Pioneers and may still be available from Mrs. Griffis.
-The book is an invaluable resource – a detailed history of the individual and collective Sons of the Pioneers including a listing of their recordings and movies, etc.
+It is often available from www.ebay.com The book is an invaluable resource – a detailed history of the individual and collective Sons of the Pioneers including a listing of their recordings and movies, etc.

 For a history of the singing cowboy and Bob Nolan’s place in that world, we highly recommend "Singing In The Saddle: The History of the Singing Cowboy" by Douglas B. Green, © Published by Vanderbilt Press/Country Music Foundation Press, 2002.